asfadmin/Discovery-SearchUI/docs/COMPONENT_MIXINS_GUIDE.md

 ## Theming Integration

-Component mixins are designed to work seamlessly with the theming system:
+Component mixins are designed to work seamlessly with the modern CSS variable-based theming system.

+**Note:** As of November 2025, all legacy `themify()` mixin usage has been eliminated from the codebase.
+Component mixins exclusively use CSS custom properties for theming.

 **Using mixins with theme variables:**
 ```scss